google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 allows you to specify different resource files based on the build target, meaning that your Release target will only ever contain your live domain.

-## Advanced usage
+## Usecases

 There are many different ways that you can use this API.
 Here are some quick examples of possible uses and common pieces of functionality that you will find useful.

-### Detecting if your PWA is installed from a native app

-It is not easy, but if you know the package id of your Web APK then it is possible to use the context.getPackageManager().getApplicationInfo() API to determine if it is installed.

 ### Cancel the progressive web app installation if the native app is installed?

 You can intercept the "[beforeinstallprompt](/web/fundamentals/engage-and-retain/app-install-banners/" event.
-The general flow is to call preventDefault() on the event so the banner doesn't show at all, check to see if there are no apps installed and then finally call prompt() to show the banner.
+The general flow is to call preventDefault() on the event so the banner doesn't show right away, check to see if there are no apps installed and if so call `prompt()` to show the banner.

     window.addEventListener("beforeinstallprompt", e => {
       if (navigator.getInstalledRelatedApps) {